Guidelines on Creating Accessible Digital Content

 Videos

 Any videos shown in class or posted to course websites or learning management systems like Canvas need to contain captions.
-More information about captioning media can be found on the University of Oregon AEC webpage about captioning.
+Review Captioning and Transcription for more information.

 Audio Materials

 It is best practice to include transcripts for audio media and captions for videos with audio.
-Please visit the AEC website for more information about real-time and media captioning accommodations as well as sign language interpreting accommodations.
+Please visit the AEC website for more information about Captioning and Transcription as well as Sign Language Interpreting.